IDEA-Research/Grounded-Segment-Anything/README.md

   --device "cuda"
 ```

-- The psudo labels and model prediction visualization will be saved in `output_dir` as follow:
+- The pseudo labels and model prediction visualization will be saved in `output_dir` as follow:

 ![](./assets/automatic_label_output_demo3.jpg)